 Cisco provides 24/7 support of the infrastructure, with OpenSource software included.
 Together, Light Reading, as an independent and trusted media organization at the heart of the global communications technology community, and its respected test lab partner EANTC are in a prime position to help network operators with their New IP strategies.
 Earlier this year, Light Reading asked the EANTC team to visit the San José, Calif. labs of Cisco Systems to conduct a series of validation and verification exercises on a number of Cisco cloud, software defined networking (SDN) and virtualization platforms.
 (See Validating Cisco’s Service Provider Virtualization and Cloud Portfolio.)

 This approach addresses the complexity, deployment and support challenges of OpenStack in a service provider NFV environment.
-To follow—up that successful project, Light Reading asked the EANTC team to return to San José in late September to evaluate Cisco’s NFVi.
+To follow—up that successful project, Light Reading asked the EANTC team to return to San José to evaluate Cisco’s NFVi.
 Network VPP Cisco UCS on Intel Technologies Compute Storage.
 Cisco NFV Infrastructure is highly scalable, available, and secure.
 Cisco NFV offers a modular, expandable pod design.